eclipsesrl/udesly-docs-gridsome/content/wordpress/woocommerce/collection-item-elements.md

 #### Short Description

-The excerpt of the product (just as a reminder, the excerpt is a short summary of a product), can be added on any text element just adding the attribute:
+The short description of the product (just as a reminder, the short description is a short summary of a product, can be added on any text element just adding the attribute:

 <Attribute name="item" value="short-description" />